The Coronary Band of Horses

 Quarter cracks

-• Quarter cracks are one particular hoof crack originating at the coronary band, between the toe and the back of the hoof, on either the inside or outside of the hoof.
+- Quarter cracks are one particular hoof crack originating at the coronary band, between the toe and the back of the hoof, on either the inside or outside of the foot.

-• It’s easy to see the beginnings of some quarter cracks.
-You might see a bruise, a sore or inflammation on the coronary band, or the beginnings of a small crack.
-Do get your farrier and vet involved pronto if you suspect a quarter crack.
+- It’s easy to see the beginnings of some quarter cracks.
+You may notice a bruise, sore, or inflammation on the coronet, or the beginnings of a small crack.
+Get your farrier and vet involved promptly if you suspect a quarter crack.
 Many cracks must be sewn shut or have metal plates hold them together.

 Interference and other injuries

-• Horses are also experts at overreach injuries, when the hind hoof clips the front leg, often landing on the heel bulb or coronary band.
+- Horses are also prone to overreach injuries, which occur when the hind hoof clips the front leg, often landing on the heel bulb or coronary band.
 Bell boots protect horses that love to perform this particular stunt.

-• Other horses may kick and land a blow to the coronary band, or it could be a cut from brush, a tumble, a piece of wood, or from banging the bottom of a fence or gate.
+- Other horses may kick and land a blow to the coronet, or it could be a cut from brush, a tumble, a piece of wood, or from banging the bottom of a fence or gate.

 Coronary band dystrophy

-• You will see scaly, crusty coronary bands, sometimes with ulcers and sores.
+- You will see scaly, crusty coronets, sometimes with ulcers and sores.
 The hair may also stick out in weird directions.
 This weird hair growth direction is also a sign of founder in horses, so it’s worth investigating with your vet if this happens suddenly.

-• The ergots and chestnuts may also develop CBD, and it can morph into canker.
-A horse with canker has overgrown and painful tissue around the frog and sole of the foot.
+- The ergots and chestnuts may also develop CBD, and it can morph into canker.
+A horse with canker has overgrown and painful tissue around the frog and sole.

-• There’s no cure for coronary band dystrophy, which may cause lameness and interfere with hoof growth.
+- There’s no cure for CBD, which may cause lameness and interfere with foot growth.
 The best plan is to notice it early and treat the symptoms.

 Read more about coronary band dystrophy here.